5 Signs of a Bad Oil Pump and How to Fix Them

 4. Noise in the Hydraulic Lifter

-If oil cannot reach the engine’s hydraulic lifter, it will result in excessive friction and difficulty moving.
+If oil cannot reach the hydraulic lifter, it will result in excessive friction and difficulty moving.
 The friction and strain result in noise as the hydraulic lift tries to move without lubrication.

 Troubleshoot a noisy hydraulic lifter by first checking the oil level and oil pressure.
 Check also if the oil pump motor is working as it should.